knightazura/ghost-sdk/Roadmap.md

        * Facebook
        * App.net
        * Internal
+* Themes & Plugins
-* Theme & Plugin API
+    * API
         * Roll out filters across the admin and api (see [Imagining Ghost Themes and Plugins](https://github.com/TryGhost/Ghost/wiki/Imagining-Ghost-Themes-and-Plugins))
         * Connect up with the tools for 3rd party services
         * Improvements and additions to helpers (kinda requires the advanced post features)
-* Theme & Plugin installing/registering/loading
+    * Installing/registering/loading
         * The UI for activating a plugin and theme
         * Add the concept of package.json to themes & plugins
         * Add the ability to register custom filters and helpers from plugins and themes
 * Internal - i.e all the things we need to do to ensure Ghost is awesome:
     * finishing the conversion of the admin UI to backbone
     * adding a build step for the masses of client scripts